 Today, we’re bringing the Top 20 Moms to Follow on Pinterest to our blogs.
-I am super thrilled to have Zina from Let’s Lasso The Moon here today while I am over at Not Just Cute sharing a simple and deceptively educational playdough activity ( I swear we can not get enough of it these days).
+I am super thrilled to have Zina from Let’s Lasso The Moon here today while I am over at Not Just Cute sharing a simple and deceptively educational playdough activity ( I swear we can not get enough of it these days, because it is THAT much fun).
 After you check out my activity there you can follow the tour to the next blog until you end up back here.
-This group of women fill me with inspiration and if you want a quick glimpse of how rad they are check out our collaborative Pinterest board .
+This group of women fill me with inspiration.
+Later, if you want a quick glimpse of how rad they are check out our collaborative Pinterest board .

 by Zina Harrington

-“Again, Mama” How can you resist the request?
+“Again, Mama”.
+Seriously, how can you resist the request?
 A good children’s book not only connects with the child, but also with the parent.
 These are the books that moms and dads willingly read over and over and over again.
-These are the books that get dragged around the house, that are bent by little hands, that are treasured.
+And then, these are the books that get dragged around the house, that are bent by little hands, that are treasured.
 These are the books that make reading with your little one an absolute pleasure.

 Below are 20 books that are so good you’ll break the binding.

 Oh, David!
 A Diaper David Book by David Shannon is a board book that won over our hearts.
-No matter what mischief David finds himself in, he is reassured his mother loves him.
+No matter what mischief David finds himself in, above all, he is reassured his mother loves him.
 The watercolor illustrations are true to life.
 The story has a sing-song appeal that little kids love.
-They can easily pick-up saying “Oh David!” as you read.
+They can easily pick-up saying “Oh David!” as you read because it just flows.
 The binding was broke, it was sticky, and one of the corners had been sucked on.
-When it was time to say goodbye to our board books, this one was loved beyond the point of donation.
+When it was time to say goodbye to our board books, of course, this one was loved beyond the point of donation.

 Brownie and Pearl by Cynthia Rylant